Formation of massive disk galaxies in the IllustrisTNG simulation: Dependence of morphology change on properties of major mergers

 Fig.~\ref{fig:BtoT1GyrBefore_vs_BtoT1GyrAfter_vs_mean_theta} shows that the morphology of remnant after major merger is strongly correlated with the type of merger orbit, much more than the correlation with either cold gas fraction or orbital configuration of the system as shown in Fig.~\ref{fig:BtoT_kin_1GyrBefore_1GyrAfter}.
-In the left panel of Fig.~\ref{fig:BtoT_kin_versus_theta}, we plot the correlation between $\overline{\theta}$ and \BtoTkinOneGyrAfter directly.
+In the left-hand panel of Fig.~\ref{fig:BtoT_kin_versus_theta}, we plot the correlation between $\overline{\theta}$ and \BtoTkinOneGyrAfter directly.
 The median of this relation is indicated by the dashed black line, which clearly shows the strong dependence of morphology of merger remnant on orbit type.
-The mergers that belong to the massive disk galaxies at $z=0$ are plotted in blue, most of which have large $\overline{\theta}$ and are spiral-in merger orbits.
+The mergers that belong to the massive disc galaxies at $z=0$ are plotted in blue, most of which have large $\overline{\theta}$ and are spiral-in merger orbits.
 Mergers of massive elliptical galaxies are plotted in red, most of which have orbits close to head-on.
-Although the morphology of galaxies can still change by some amount after the latest major merger, the left panel of Fig.~\ref{fig:BtoT_kin_versus_theta} shows that massive disk galaxies that have experienced recent major mergers can survive as disk morphology mostly because the orbit of its latest major merger is a spiral-in type.
+Although the morphology of galaxies can still change by some amount after the latest major merger, the left-hand panel of Fig.~\ref{fig:BtoT_kin_versus_theta} shows that massive disc galaxies that have experienced recent major mergers can survive as disc morphology mostly because the orbit of its latest major merger is a spiral-in type.

-In the right panel of Fig.~\ref{fig:BtoT_kin_versus_theta}, we check the relation between \BtoTkinOneGyrAfter and the orbit angle at 1 Gyr before merger ${\theta}_{\text{-1Gyr}}$.
-As shown, the correlation still exists, but is weaker and with larger scatter compared to that of the left panel, indicating that the average orbit angle $\overline{\theta}$ is a better indicator of orbit type than ${\theta}_{\text{-1Gyr}}$ to be correlated with morphology of merger remnant.
+In the right-hand panel of Fig.~\ref{fig:BtoT_kin_versus_theta}, we check the relation between \BtoTkinOneGyrAfter and the orbit angle at 1 Gyr before merger ${\theta}_{\text{-1Gyr}}$.
+As shown, the correlation still exists, but is weaker and with larger scatter compared to that of the left-hand panel, indicating that the average orbit angle $\overline{\theta}$ is a better indicator of orbit type than ${\theta}_{\text{-1Gyr}}$ to be correlated with morphology of merger remnant.